Horizontal Federated Learning with Intel TDX

 Workers calculate gradient information based on local data in the TD.

-Parameter server performs gradient aggregation and updates global model parameters.
+The parameter server performs gradient aggregation and updates global model parameters.

-Parameter server sends model parameters to workers.
+The parameter server sends model parameters to workers.

 Workers update local model parameters.

-• Intel TDX software stack
+• Intel TDX capable systems/VMs.

 git clone https://github.com/intel/confidential-computing-zoo.git